-Hopple to Township targeting on the attraction of establishments which in soft shopper goods and perdeal sonal services.
-The market analysis also indicated strong potential for a new development focused north of Hopple located as close as possible to the I-75 interchange.
-The new development would attempt to atestablishments which would operate on a 24-hour basis providgroceries, drugs, fast food service and other goods and services primarily to customers drawn off I-75 and Hopple Street.
-The concept of this development is to create "the Camp that closes".
-As the market study also suggests a concentrated effort must be made to retain the existing residential properties and commercial establishments while attempting to attract new businesses to the area.
+Colerain from Hopple to Township the attraction of targeting on establishments which deal in soft goods shopper and personal The market analysis also services. indicated strong potential for a new development focused north of Hopple located as close as possible to the I-75 interchange.
+The new development would attempt attract establishments which would 24-hour basis operate on a groceries, drugs, fast providing food service and other goods and primarily to customers services drawn off I-75 and Hopple Street.
+The concept of this development is create "the Camp that never closes".
+As the market study also suggests a concentrated effort must made to retain the existing residential properties and commercial establishments while attempting to attract new businesses to the area.

 Camp Washington NBD was once seen as once a strong business community, the center of commerce for the industrial community, residents and communities.
 More recently, the Camp Washington NBD has been perceived as deteriorating.
-There was little hope for the revitalization Now as a result of of the area. renewed interest by both the community and City the perception of the NBD is quickly changing.
-Some seemdisadvantages of the NBD, such as its central location near a major interstate, emerged as advantages to the marketability of the NBD.
+There was little hope for the revitalization of the area.
+Now as a result of renewed interest by both the community and City the perception of the NBD is quickly changing.
+Some seemdisadvantages of the NBD, ingly such as its central location near a major interstate, emerged as advantages to the marketability of the NED.
 The convenient interstate provides the opportunity to meet the needs of City residents and interstate travelers for access to products and services of the NBD on a 24 hour basis.
 With the opportunities that exist and the steps that are being taken in both the community and the City, the future of the Camp Washington NBD looks bright.